 Focus.
 Just focus.

-I’ve said it to myself countless times during a race–slowly and calming–before the voice digresses further.
+I’ve said it to myself countless times during a race–slowly and calmly–before the voice digresses further.

 Maybe you should just slow down now.
 Why do you want to run this anyway?
 It’s just a race, who cares, slow down!
 It’s uncomfortable. … Let’s get back to comfortable.